-- 1. The assignment of a whole multi-dimensional array to another. - 2.
-The access (reading) of an entire multi-dimensional array. - 3.
-The assignment of an index (representing a complete dimension) of a multi-dimensional array to another. - 4.
-The access (reading) of 3. above. - 5.
-The assignment of a slice of a multi-dimensional array. - 6.
-The access of a slice of a multi-dimensional array. - 7.
-The access of a variable part-select of a multi-dimensional array.
+- 1. Assignment of a whole multi-dimensional array to another. - 2.
+Access (reading) of an entire multi-dimensional array. - 3.
+Assignment of an index (representing a complete dimension) of a multidimensional array to another. - 4.
+Access (reading) of an index of a multi-dimensional array. - 5.
+Assignment of a slice of a multi-dimensional array. - 6.
+Access of a slice of a multi-dimensional array. - 7.
+Access of a variable part-select of a multi-dimensional array.